 Conflict of Interest

-Our corporate finance department is separated from our brokering desk with both digital and physical barriers to ensure that the flow of information between them is strictly administered.
+Our investment banking department is separated from our brokering desk with both digital and physical barriers to ensure that the flow of information between them is strictly administered.

-Each corporate finance assignment is to be approved by our Engagement Committee which will assess all engagements in light of risks of conflicts of interest.
+Each investment banking assignment is to be approved by our Engagement Committee which will assess all engagements in light of risks of conflicts of interest.
 In the event that we are familiarised with information that could be regarded as inside information, only those employees considered to be relevant will have access and insider lists are maintained.

 There is a general duty of confidentiality related to all information that our employees become acquainted with in their work.
 This general confidentiality extends to all employees and contractors.